 - Information flows between different areas of the software - accounting, inventory, sales orders etc.

 - The system and installation is elaborate

 Do your research to determine which method is best for your business, and make sure that you compare the total costs of ownership between the two over a span of several years.
 A vendor that provides both options gives you the flexibility to switch down the road as your business changes.

 The People Behind the Software

 High costs are usually a safer bet in terms of functionality and conservatism, but you may be paying more than you need to.
 ERP solutions within the same tier will have comparable price points so instead, the art is finding a balance between low and high and understanding what the appropriate price is based on the market.

 Meeting Your Needs (Customization and Software Fit)

-Software flexibility is a great way to compare software.
+Software flexibility is a great way to compare.
 Some vendors offer a “canned” piece of software that is rigid and cannot easily be adapted to your specific business.
+This is commonly found in introductory software.
 No two businesses are exactly alike and so it is important to find a system that is able to adapt to your unique needs.

 Company History and Current Standing

 Also, bigger is not always better as large companies have been known to dump software products fairly frequently, forcing upgrades or software upheavals.
-Instead, look at the company’s success stories, determine the frequency of updates and be sure that the company is constantly adding to the system instead of winding it down.
-And better yet – talk to it's customers.
+Instead, look at the company’s success stories (case studies), testimonials, determine the frequency of updates and be sure that the company is constantly adding to the system instead of winding it down.
+And better yet – talk to its customers.

 (5) the ability to customize the system, and (6) each software vendors company history and current standing - is the software in question still being developed and updated?